microsoft/playwright/docs/src/api/class-pageassertions.md

 # class: PageAssertions
 * langs: java

-The [PageAssertions] class provides assertion methods that can be used to make assertions about [Page] state in the tests.
+The [PageAssertions] class provides assertion methods that can be used to make assertions about the [Page] state in the tests.

 ## method: PageAssertions.hasTitle